ENCODE-DCC/atac-seq-pipeline/docs/tutorial_sherlock.md

       $ chmod +rx cromwell-34.jar
     ```

 4. Set your partition in `workflow_opts/sherlock.json`.
+PIPELINE WILL NOT WORK WITHOUT A PAID SLURM PARTITION DUE TO LIMITED RESOURCE SETTINGS FOR FREE USERS.
 Ignore other runtime attributes for singularity.
     ```
       {
         "default_runtime_attributes" : {